eez-open/studio/docs/draft/styles/styles.md

 ![Alt text](image-7.png)

 Here we can see that depending of the widget type we can have one or more styles which are used in different parts of widget visual apperance.
-For example for the LineChart widghet we have: Normal, Title, Legend, X axis, Y axis and Marker style definitions.
+For example for the LineChart widget we have: Normal, Title, Legend, X axis, Y axis and Marker style definitions.

 For each style definition we have the following properties:

-    In properties below, color value is either hex color definition (for example: `#ab2a18`) or color name as defined in Themes panel.
+(In properties below, color value is either hex color definition (for example: `#ab2a18`) or color name as defined in Themes panel.)

 -   `Use style`: The name of the style definition from which this widget inherits style properties.
 If there is some locally modified property then it has precedence over this style definition.
-This property can be left empty, which means that this widget doesn't inhertits any property from some style and only local modifications are used.
+This property can be left empty, which means that this widget doesn't inhertits any property from some style definition and only local modifications are used.

 -   `Font`: The font for the texts displayed inside this widget.